Withholding taxes from employee wages is all part of Payroll 101. But, what happens when an employee is exempt from withholding?

-While rare, some of your employees might be tax exempt.
-If an employee tells you that they are exempt, can you answer the question, “What does tax exempt mean?”
-Do you know how to adjust that employee’s payroll?
+While rare, some of your employees might be exempt from taxes.
+And if an employee tells you that they are exempt, you need to know what to do.
+So, what does exempt mean, and how does it impact taxation?

 What does tax exempt mean?

-When an employee begins working for you, they should fill out Form W-4.
-Employees use this form to for determining federal income tax withholding.
+When an employee begins working for you, they fill out Form W-4, Employee’s Withholding Certificate.
+The W-4 purpose is to determine federal income tax withholding (FITW).
 Employees can lower their withholding through actions like claiming dependents.
-You can provide W-4 Form help if an employee needs assistance.

-The employee can also claim complete exemption from all federal income tax withholding (FITW).
-When an employee is tax exempt, you will not withhold any federal income tax from their wages.
+An employee can also claim complete exemption from all federal income tax withholding on Form W-4.
+When you have a tax-exempt employee, do not withhold any federal income tax from their wages.

 Employees can claim exemption if both of the following situations apply:

-How do you know if an employee is tax exempt?
+How to know if an employee is exempt on W-4

-Employees must use Form W-4 to tell you that they are tax exempt.
+Again, employees must use Form W-4 to tell you they are tax exempt.

-What if the employee falsely claims they are exempt?
+What if the employee falsely claims they’re exempt?

-You will not usually send an employee’s Form W-4 to the IRS.
-However, the IRS can require you to send a copy of an employee’s Form W-4 so it can review the form’s accuracy.
-If an employee claimed exemption, the IRS will determine if the employee really does qualify for the exemption.
+Generally, Form W-4 is for your records.
+You do not send it to the IRS.
+However, the IRS might require you to send a copy of an employee’s Form W-4 so it can review it for accuracy.

-If the IRS does not think the employee is exempt, the IRS will send you and the employee a notice saying the withholding arrangement the employee can have.
+If the IRS does not think the employee is actually exempt, they will send you and the employee a notice saying the withholding arrangement the employee can have.
 This notice is called a “lock-in letter.”